 Patrick Morgan is a loner at school but finds solace in his magic.
-When Craig Newman comes to his rescue following a disastrous performance at the end-of-term school show, a secret romance blossoms.
+Following a disastrous performance at the end-of-term school show, Craig Newman comes to his rescue and a secret romance blossoms.

-They will face tragedy after Patrick's religious parents uncover the truth of their friendship, but their relationship will stand the test of time until one day, Patrick's thirst for attention leads him to audition for a TV talent show.
+They will face tragedy after Patrick's religious parents uncover the truth of their friendship, but their relationship will stand the test of time until one day, Patrick's need for adulation leads him to audition for a TV talent show.

 As a gay author, you can expect a thread of homosexuality throughout.
 But this is not gay fiction.
 These are just stories with some gay characters, as in everyday life.

 A unique concept in storytelling for a debut novel/biography.

 A past ambition to be an author revisited during the COVID pandemic lockdown spawned this concept piece which takes an original crime fiction novella written in the author's late teens and wraps around it the biography of his life to date.

 A murder-mystery set on the grounds of a boys' boarding school, and an insight into the mind of the author, the events that shaped the fiction, and the subsequent years filled with echoes from the past.